artsy/hokusai/docs/Getting_Started.md

   The command will also tag the image as `latest`.
 This image tag should not be referenced in any Kubernetes YAML configuration, but serves only as a pointer, which is referenced when creating a Kubernetes stack.

   The command aborts if any of the following conditions is met:
-  - The working directory is not clean (you have uncommit changes)
+  - The working directory is not clean (you have uncommited changes)
   - The working directory contains any files specified in your `.gitignore` file
   - The ECR project repository already contains the specified tag

   The reason for these conditional checks is that when building, Docker will copy your _entire_ working directory into the container image, which can produce unexpected results when building images locally, destined for production environments!
 The reason Hokusai aborts if it detects the working directory is unclean, or any ignored files or directories are present, is because it attempts to prevent any local configuration leaking into container images.

-  You can skip these conditional checks by supplying the `--force` flag.
-Be careful of using `--force` when you have uncommited changes or ignored files in your working directory, especially when supplying `--force` without also supplying the `--tag` option.

   Once an image is pushed, you can list the images and tags in the ECR project repository with: `hokusai images`.